Considering a U.S. Arts Program?

 If the arts are part of your interests and your passion, you should research each school’s available offerings.
 Spend time reading the school’s literature and visiting its website.

-You should evaluate whether the arts are your first priority.
+You should evaluate whether the arts are your priority.
 Arts courses may be just a part of the well-rounded education that you wish to enjoy.
-If you want to concentrate on your interest and develop your special talent, a school with an excellent arts program will provide time for class/studio instruction as well as practice or creative periods.
+If you want to concentrate on your interests and develop your unique talents, a school with an excellent arts program will provide time for class/studio instruction and practice or creative periods.
 Ask the Admissions Office or your future teachers how much time is available each day for you to pursue your field, and find out how well the school does each year, placing its graduates in universities and institutes with further opportunities in the arts.

-Finally, the location of the school may be important.
+Finally, the school's location may be necessary.
 Does the school have access to performers, filmmakers, and teachers who could help you grow?
-This could be especially important if you need to study privately with a local performer, for example, or join classes at the city’s dance academy.
+This could be especially important if you need to study privately with a local performer, for example, or join classes at the city’scity's academy.

 If you are dedicated to a career in the arts, you might consider a boarding school specializing in developing your talent.